-- 4. Grand Jury: All grand jury proceedings in the District of Utah are SUSPENDED through June 15, 2020.
-Due to the unavailability of a grand jury in the District during this period, the 30-day time period for filing an indictment is tolled as to each defendant until this Order terminates.
+- 4. Grand Jury: All grand jury proceedings in the District of Utah are temporarily SUSPENDED.
+Grand Jury proceedings will resume as promptly as possible upon the Court entering Phase I of its reopening protocol.
+In the meantime, due to the unavailability of a grand jury in the District during this period, the 30-day time period for filing an indictment is tolled as to each defendant until this Order terminates.
 See 18 U.S.C. § 3161(b).
 Questions concerning grand jury scheduling should be directed to the United States Attorney's Office. - 5.
-Search Warrants: Between May 1, 2020, and June 15, 2020, all search warrants and other applications (including, among other things, trap/trace and pen registers), as well as new criminal complaints for most cases shall be submitted via email to the chambers email box of the duty Magistrate Judge: - a.
-April: utdecf_warner@utd.uscourts.gov for Judge Warner; - b.
-May: utdecf_romero@utd.uscourts.gov for Judge Romero; and - c.
-June: utdecf_pead@utd.uscourts.gov for Judge Pead.
+Search Warrants: Between June 15, 2020, and August 1, 2020, all search warrants and other applications (including, among other things, trap/trace and pen registers), as well as new criminal complaints for most cases shall be submitted via email to the chambers email box of the duty Magistrate Judge:

+a.
+June: utdecf\pead@utd.uscourts.gov for Judge Pead; and

+b.
+July: utdecf\oberg@utd.uscourts.gov for Judge Oberg; and

-In matters arising in the Southern Region, with St. George location designations, such materials shall be submitted to: utdecf_kohler@utd.uscourts.gov for Judge Kohler.
+In matters arising in the Southern Region, with St. George location designations, such materials shall be submitted to utdecf\kohler@utd.uscourts.gov for Judge Kohler.